GEAR COMPARISON

 Frame & Materials — Hagane Body Comparison

 Both reels carry the Hagane body designation, which means a rigid aluminum frame designed to prevent flex under load.
-Frame flex is the enemy of gear alignment — when a frame torques under the pressure of cranking a 2.5 oz deep diver through 20 feet of water, the gears shift slightly out of mesh, producing that grinding, crunchy feel that kills a reel's long-term durability.
+Frame flex is the enemy of gear alignment — when a frame torques under the pressure of cranking a deep diver through 20 feet of water, the gears shift slightly out of mesh, producing that grinding, crunchy feel that kills a reel's long-term durability.

 The difference is in the sideplates.